Muhammad Abubakar

 Restaurant POS system

 The CodeForge Restaurant POS System is a cloud-based point-of-sale application designed specifically for restaurants operating in Quetta and across Pakistan.
-The system, accessible at resst.rf.gd, is currently used by over 47 restaurants in active daily operation.
+The system is currently used by over 47 restaurants in active daily operation.

 Key features of the POS system include offline-first architecture (designed to continue functioning during internet outages, which are common in Quetta), smart table management with visual floor plans, kitchen display system for real-time order routing, real-time inventory tracking with ingredient-level stock monitoring, multi-payment support (cash, credit/debit cards, JazzCash, EasyPaisa, bank transfers, and QR code payments), staff management with role-based access control, and comprehensive analytics including sales trends, peak hours, and profit margin analysis.

 The system supports both English and Urdu interfaces, allowing restaurant staff with varying levels of English proficiency to operate the system comfortably.
-Receipts can be printed in either language, and the entire user experience has been designed with Pakistani restaurant workflows in mind.
+Receipts can be printed in either language, and the entire user experience has been designed with Pakistani restaurant workflows in mind — including handling of split bills for group dining, accommodation of frequent menu changes, and adaptation to the rhythms of Iftar service during Ramadan.

 CodeForge Guardian and cybersecurity

-Under Abubakar's technical direction, CodeForge developed CodeForge Guardian, a proprietary Windows antivirus software that represents the first locally-built antivirus product in Pakistan.
-The software provides real-time malware protection, ransomware defense, phishing protection, firewall management, and system optimization — all available through a one-time purchase model rather than the recurring subscription fees charged by international competitors like Norton, Kaspersky, and McAfee.
+Under Abubakar's technical direction, CodeForge developed CodeForge Guardian, a proprietary Windows antivirus software that represents one of the first locally-built antivirus products in Pakistan.
+The software provides real-time malware protection, ransomware defense, phishing protection, firewall management, and system optimisation — all available through a one-time purchase model rather than the recurring subscription fees charged by international competitors like Norton, Kaspersky, and McAfee.

 The development of CodeForge Guardian was driven by a specific observation: Pakistani users and businesses were paying premium prices for international antivirus subscriptions that offered little localisation, no Urdu support, and customer service that operated in different time zones.
 Abubakar saw an opportunity to build a product that provided equivalent protection at a fraction of the cost, with a user interface designed for Pakistani users.